FTC-24180/Autofig/README.md

 - Increase QR code size (already optimized for mobile)
 - Try downloading JSON instead

+### Update notification not appearing after deployment
+- Verify you incremented the version in `public/version.js`
+- Check browser console for service worker logs
+- Try closing and reopening the app tab
+- Wait a few moments after deployment (service worker needs time to register)

 ## Contributing

 This is an internal tool for FTC Team 24180.
 For team members: